Smart Infrastructure & IoT

-Wander around an ICT conference or trade-show and you’ll be bombarded by the same messages, business in the cloud, security, social enterprise and now The Internet of Things (IoT) or the equally colloquial moniker, The Internet of Everything.
-Everywhere.
-Any device.
-Differentiating brands when the mantra is the same from all quarters and the infrastructure and global services all technically geared to the same goal – business and economic transformation – brands become all too fuzzy.
+Wander around an ICT conference or trade-show and you’ll be bombarded by the same messages - business in the cloud, security, social enterprise and now The Internet of Things (IoT) or the equally colloquial moniker, The Internet of Everything.
+Differentiating brands when the mantra is the same from all directions, and the infrastructure and global services are all technically geared to the same goal – business and economic transformation – brands become fuzzy.

 And yet in a B2B world (contrary to popular myth) branding if anything plays a more critical role than it does in B2C.
 The scale and complexity of the typical deal makes choosing on technical merit alone nigh impossible.
 Anyway, more often than not the requirements will evolve over the course of the design and roll-out, bringing vendor or partner selection down to integrity, trust and perceived resilience and agility.

-It’s against this backdrop of commoditisation and emergent Asian players with lower operating costs, Big Data, analytics and predictive modelling, AI with the capacity to learn, that we’re working with majors in the ICT space to reinvent themselves and reposition through social innovation and new business models via bespoke staff and customer conferences, road-shows and trade-shows.
+It’s against this backdrop of commoditisation and emergent Asian players, with lower operating costs, Big Data, analytics and predictive modelling, AI with the capacity to learn, that we’re working with majors in the ICT space.
+We're helping global brands to reinvent themselves.
+Success in large part comes down to engaging diverse stakeholder groups, which is where our staff engagement programs, C-suite customer summits, road-shows and trade-shows come into play.